-7 Lord Advocate's guidelines on prosecution of victims of offences
+7 Lord Advocate's instructions on prosecution of victims of offences

-- (1) The Lord Advocate must make and publish guidelines about the prosecution of a person who is, or appears to be, the victim of an offence- - (a) of human trafficking,

-- (b) under section 4. - (2) The guidelines must in particular include factors to be taken into account or steps to be taken by the prosecutor when deciding whether to prosecute a person in circumstances where- - (a) a person does an act which constitutes an offence because the person has been compelled to do so, and - (b) the compulsion is directly attributable to the person being, or appearing to be, a victim of an offence mentioned in subsection (1). - (3) The Lord Advocate may from time to time revise the guidelines. - (4) In this section "prosecutor" means Lord Advocate, Crown Counsel or procurator fiscal (and any person duly authorised to represent or act for them).
+- (1) The Lord Advocate must issue and publish instructions about the prosecution of a person who is, or appears to be, the victim of an offence- - (a) of human trafficking, - (b) under section 4. - (2) The instructions must in particular include factors to be taken into account or steps to be taken by the prosecutor when deciding whether to prosecute a person in the circumstances mentioned in subsection (2A) and (2B). - (2A) The circumstances are where- - (a) an adult does an act which constitutes an offence because the adult has been compelled to do so, and - (b) the compulsion appears to be directly attributable to the adult being a victim of an offence mentioned in subsection (1). - (2B) The circumstances are where- - (a) a child does an act which constitutes an offence, and - (b) the act appears to be done as a consequence of the child being a victim of an offence mentioned in subsection (1). - (3) The Lord Advocate may from time to time revise the instructions. - (4) In this section "prosecutor" means Lord Advocate, Crown Counsel or procurator fiscal (and any person duly authorised to represent or act for them).

-Support and assistance for adult victims of human trafficking
+Support and assistance for adult victims